 Australian brand Ozito offers a wide variety of different power and garden tools, ranging from cordless drills to sanders, from chainsaws to lawn mowers and of course, leaf blowers.
-Sold exclusively through Bunnings, Ozito’s range features electric models, and provides one of the widest line-ups on the market.
+Sold exclusively through Bunnings, Ozito’s range features electric models, provides a wide variety of models to choose from.

-One of the models you can find is the Power X Change Cordless Blower (PXCBLS-018).
-It’s equipped with an 18V battery, capable of producing 210km/hr air speed.
-It also has a lightweight 1.35kg design.
-If you’re after something with a bit more grunt to it, the Ozito Power X Change Cordless Jet Blower includes two 18V batteries and a Turbo Boost function to make short work of those pesky leaves, in addition to being equipped with a soft-grip handle and variable speed dial for comfort and ease of use.
+One of the models you can find is the PXC Cordless Blower, which comes equipped with an 18V battery, capable of producing 210km/hr air speed.
+It also has a lightweight 1.35kg design, ideal for carrying around.
+If you’re after something with a bit more grunt to it, the Ozito PXC Cordless Jet Blower includes two 18V batteries and a Turbo Boost function to make short work of those pesky leaves, in addition to being equipped with a soft-grip handle and variable speed dial for comfort and ease of use.